agemooij/riak-scala-client/README.md

 ## Current Status
-The latest version is 0.8.1.1, which is compatible with Akka 2.1.4 and Spray 1.1-M8.
+The latest version is 0.9.2, which is compatible with Akka 2.3.2 and Spray 1.3.1.

-There is also a parallel release for people who have already moved to Akka 2.2.
-Version 0.8.1.2 is compatible with Akka 2.2-RC1 and Spray 1.2-M8.
-Please be aware that this version is __not__ compatible with Akka 2.2-RC2 because that version is not backwards compatible with RC1 and therefor not compatible with Spray 1.2-M8.

 ## Features